Summary

 Some leadership practices feel as if they add to work demands, while others become a resource that lightens the weight of those demands.
 When leaders are supportive and have built trust-filled relationships with their staff, performance effort and quality increase.
 This professional learning session is part of a series that explores the eight aspects of organizational culture and climate measured by K20's research-based survey.
 Participants look at the research factors relating to goals, supports, and structure and then reflect on the data collected from their school survey and identify strategies to help their school improve in this area.

-Essential Questions
+Essential Question

-• How do leadership practices impact employee engagement within an organization?
+How do leadership practices impact employee engagement within an organization?

 Learning Goals

-• Explore research-based characteristics of leadership supportiveness
+Explore research-based characteristics of leadership supportiveness.

-• Analyze survey constructs and data in the context of their organization
+Analyze survey constructs and data in the context of their organization.

-• Apply strategies to their role within their team and organization
+Apply strategies to their role within their team and organization.

 Materials List

-• Presentation Slides
+Presentation Slides

-• Directing Energy Research Brief
+Directing Energy Research Brief (attached; print one per participant)

-• Chart paper
+Chart paper

-• Markers
+Markers

-• Sticky notes
+Sticky notes

 Engage

+Display slide 4.
 Have participants stand up and walk around the room reading the Magnetic Statements posters with quotes on the various purposes/values of goals.
 Each participant should select the one that they are most drawn to.
 If you are worried about distribution, limit the number of how many participants can stand at each poster.

 While standing in their group at their poster, ask participants to share out why they chose this quote and generally discuss the quote and what it says to them about the value of goals.

-Display the objectives on slide 9 and briefly go over the goals for this session.
+Display the objectives on slide 10 and briefly go over the goals for this session.

 Explore